|

 visuals of our analysis modules, case studies, and

-- A desktop Software Application
+- A Software Application

 (written in Microsoft Visual Foxpro) with market